rossb/css-shuttle.tmbundle/README.md

 # CSS Shuttle

-TextMate bundle for authoring modern CSS quickly.
+TextMate 2 bundle to supplement the default CSS bundle with gradients, transforms, animations, media queries and other specialised patterns.

-Provides snippets for modern things like gradients/transforms/animations not included in TextMate's official CSS bundle.
-Also, opinionated shortcut snippets for the common CSS properties, based on years of experience with the most common usage patterns & values.
+Also includes snippets for basic properties focused on maximising authorship speed, based on years of experience with common usage for properties & values.